-- Customer is responsible for the freight charges for the returning product.
-Return shipments must comply with all applicable Shipping Regulations (IATA, DOT, etc.) and carrier requirements. - Customers receiving an Advance Exchange product agree to return the defective, rebuildable part to Agilent Technologies within 15 business days.
+- Unless otherwise pre-negotiated, customer is responsible for the freight charges for the returning product.
+Return shipments must comply with all applicable Shipping Regulations (IATA, DOT, etc.) and carrier requirements. - Agilent Technologies is not responsible for returning customer provided packaging or containers. - Customers receiving an Advance Exchange product agree to return the defective, rebuildable part to Agilent Technologies within 15 business days.
 Failure to do so, or returning a non-rebuildable part (crashed), will result in an invoice for the non-returned/non-rebuildable part. - Returns for credit toward the purchase of new or refurbished Products are subject to prior Agilent approval and may incur a restocking fee.
-Please reference the original purchase order number. - Units returned for evaluation will be evaluated, and a quote for repair will be issued.
+Please reference the original purchase order number. - O Units returned for evaluation will be evaluated, and a quote for repair will be issued.
 If you choose to have the unit repaired, the cost of the evaluation will be deducted from the final repair pricing.
 A Purchase Order for the final repair price should be issued within 3 weeks of quotation date.
-Units without a Purchase Order for repair will be returned to the customer, and the evaluation fee will be invoiced. - A Special Cleaning fee will apply to all exposed products per Section 4 of this document. - If requesting a calibration service, units must be functionally capable of being calibrated.
+Units without a Purchase Order for repair will be returned to the customer, and the evaluation fee will be invoiced. - o Products returned that have not been drained from oil will be disposed. - A Special Cleaning fee will apply to all exposed products - If requesting a calibration service, units must be functionally capable of being calibrated.